 Remember that you’re just one bad day away from the worst-case scenario.
 Therefore, consider protecting yourself and your family financially with an insurance policy.
 If you live in the UK, you might think health insurance isn’t necessary due to our free healthcare.
 Even then, it can be beneficial to consider taking income protection insurance, critical illness insurance or mortgage protection insurance.
 This type of policy is another type of investment; it’s a safety net that will maintain your standard of living should something happen.

 4. Don't put all your eggs in one basket

 The episode 3 teaches us another important Squid Game money lesson: diversification or “don’t put all your eggs in one basket” as Cho Sang-woo says before the Honeycomb game.
 This lesson can apply to all aspects of personal finance from investing to building multiple streams of income.

 Diversification means having a wide range of different assets to spread risk.
 When investing, it’s better to diversify your portfolio rather than put all your money into one company.
 This means that no matter how the market is performing, the better performing investments will offset the poor performing ones.

 Diversification can also apply to savings or income streams.
 Splitting your savings across multiple accounts may allow you to take advantage of extra benefits or protect you if you can’t access one account for a while.
-Finally, building multiple income stream in addition to your main salary can have various benefits.
-Additional streams of income can provide extra financial security and help you reach your financial goals faster.
+Finally, building multiple income streams in addition to your main salary can have various benefits.
+Additional streams of income can provide extra financial security and help you reach your financial or savings goals faster.